Izma-ltt/Getting-and-Cleaning-Data/README.md

 This Github repository contains my work on the assignment for the Week 4 of the Getting and Cleaning Data course.

 At the bottom of this ReadMe file you can find the R script, while the rest of the text explains the code in detail and explains why this approach of tidying dataset has been chosen.
-Additionally, the repository holds CodeBook which explains the variables, detailing what they represent (to the best of my understanding), there units or levels (if it's a factor variable) and their type.
+Additionally, the repository holds CodeBook which explains the variables, detailing what they represent (to the best of my understanding), their units or levels (if it's a factor variable) and their type.

 1. The script first reads the URL containing the zip file (so everybody should be able to run the script in full)
 2. Using the temporary zip file it reads and saves training and test data (measurement, subject and activity data) into separate variables ( train_full, tran_subject, train_activities respectively )